rezarahem/jupiter-core/README.md

 ## Clone the source code

+<span style="color: yellow;">NOTE</span> You need to have [git](https://git-scm.com/downloads) installed for the cli to work.

-For stating a new Jupiter project I prepared a CLI to clone the porject.
+For starting a new Jupiter project I prepared a CLI to clone the project.

 **Start the CLI**

-Right now this cli just get your `App Title` and clone `jupiter-core` repo
+Right now this cli just gets your `App Title` and clone `jupiter-core` repo

 ```
 npx @rahem/jupiter